 Connect to the Restorative Power of Nature

-Experience the Japanese practice of Shinrin-yoku in the solitude of Pinnacle Park in Sylva, NC.
-Located in the beautiful Southern Appalachian mountains.
+Experience the Japanese practice of Shinrin-yoku in the beautiful Southern Appalachian mountain forests of Sylva, Cashiers, and Highlands, NC

 Hi, I’m Mark Ellison.
 I can help you experience the restorative power of nature through the Japanese practice of shinrin-yoku, also called forest therapy.
-I helped introduce shinrin-yoku to the United States in 2013, after meeting and learning from Dr. Qing Li, who developed the practice of shinrin-yoku in Japan in the 1980's.
-I am certified as a forest therapy guide by the Association of Nature and Forest Therapy.
+I am certified as a forest therapy guide and forest therapy trail consultant by the Association of Nature and Forest Therapy.

-My walks are in Pinnacle Park in Sylva, NC.
+My walks are in Pinnacle Park in Sylva, NC which is the only certified forest therapy trail in North Carolina and one of 20 in the world, and in Highlands and Cashiers on public properties of the Highlands-Cashiers Land Trust.
 Located in Jackson County, we are in the epicenter of wellness and adventure experiences in the Great Smoky Mountains region of Western North Carolina.